abdul-ali98/Bestmovies/README.md

 # best-movies-stage1

-This application will crash unless you add your personel API key in Strings.xml (myMoviesKey).
+You must add your personel API key in Strings.xml (myMoviesKey).